-I also repeat the analysis using data from Twitter, looking at the volume of legislators' tweets in the week preceding the events, as well as a set of keywords (selected to match those from the legislative agenda).
-None of these variables appear to be significantly correlated with FARC actions (Table A25).
+I also repeat the analysis using data from Twitter, looking at a set of keywords (selected to match those from the legislative agenda) and the volume of legislators' tweets in the week preceding the events.
+None of these variables appear to be significantly correlated with FARC actions (table A25).

-Though there appears to be no evidence for strategic timing of FARC attacks along these observable dimensions, unobservable selection arising from rebel behaviour may still bias the coefficients estimated.
-To more directly address concerns over omitted variable bias, in section 6.7 I follow Oster (2019) and use the sensitivity of the estimated coefficients to added controls to assess the potential for bias due to unobservables.
-I present an extended empirical framework in which unobservable factors affect legislative behaviour and the timing of FARC attacks to illustrate the methodology and I estimate bias-adjusted treatment effects.
+Though there appears to be no evidence for strategic timing of FARC attacks along these observable dimensions, unobservable selection arising from rebel behaviour might still bias the coefficients estimated.
+To more directly address concerns about omitted variable bias, in section 6.7 I follow Oster (2019) and use the sensitivity of the estimated coefficients to added controls to assess the potential for bias due to unobservables.
+I present an extended empirical framework in which unobservable factors affect legislative behaviour and the timing of FARC attacks to illustrate the methodology, and I estimate bias-adjusted treatment effects.
 Importantly, the treatment effects are remarkably stable relative to changes in R-squared movements when adding observable controls.
 The exercise suggests that the potential bias due to unobservables is small (and this is particularly true before the peace process started).

 Finally, in the online appendix I perform two additional exercises.
-I discuss and evaluate the possibility that FARC coordinate attacks across locations by examining the covariance matrix of events (based on ideas from Trebbi and Weese, 2019) and do not find strong evidence of this.
-Second, in a similar exercise to the one shown above, I find that congressional-vote characteristics do not appear significantly correlated with the exact days in which attacks occur.
-These findings are consistent with the idea that FARC intelligence is decentralized and again suggests that their actions are not correlated to events in the Colombian congress in the short-run.
+I discuss and evaluate the possibility that FARC coordinated attacks across locations by examining the covariance matrix of events (based on ideas from Trebbi and Weese, 2019).
+I do not find strong evidence of this.
+Second, in a similar exercise to the one shown above, I find that congressional-vote characteristics do not appear to have been significantly correlated with the exact days on which attacks occur.
+These findings are consistent with the idea that FARC intelligence was decentralized and again suggests that its actions were not correlated with events in the Colombian congress in the short run.